MikroElektronika/mikrosdk_click_v2/clicks/battmon3/details.md

 ## Example Description

-> This example demonstrates the use of BATT-MON 3 click by measuring the battery voltage, current and used capacity, as well as the chip internal temperature.
+> This example demonstrates the use of BATT-MON 3 Click by measuring the battery voltage, current and used capacity, as well as the chip internal temperature.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initialized the driver and performs the click default configuration.
+> Initialized the driver and performs the Click default configuration.

 ```c